dnovoafer/efolab_academic-main/content/authors/admin/_index.md

   - Head of the EFO-Lab
 ---

 I am Ikerbasque Research Fellow and Visiting Professor at the University of the Basque Country (UPV/EHU) in Spain.
-My main research interests are focused on the science and applications of intense light-matter interaction in confined geometries, in particular in micro- and nano-structured optical fibres.
+My main research interests are focused on the science and applications of intense light-matter interactions in confined geometries, in particular in micro- and nano-structured optical fibres.
 Outside the scientific world, I am a passionate traveler, musician, sportsman and reader.
 Partner of a wonderful person and proud father of a wonderful little girl.